bfidatadigipres/bfi_universal_viewer/README.md

 npm start
 ```

-Then browse to `localhost:42001`.
-(This test instance on port 42001, already installed UV running on port 5000).
+Then browse to `localhost:42001` or `172.18.7.xx:42001`(This test instance on port 42001, already installed UV running on port 5000).

-The uv_start.sh script can be run on crontab to check whether the universal viewer is running, and start it if it is not.
+The `uv_start.sh` script can be run on crontab to check whether the Universal Viewer is running, and start it if it is not.